Ranking Structure

 2. Assist in day to day operations within the division.

-6. Handle passing information down from higher division staff to the squad staff.
+6. Handle passing information down from higher division staff to the squad senior staff.

 General